finance-code-regulation/S6/README.md

 # Series 6 – Investment Company and Variable Contracts Products Representative

 It is required that all NEW representatives  take and pass the Securities Industry Essentials® (SIE®) Exam as a pre-requisite to taking the Series 6 Exam.
 The FINRA Series 6 is a corequisite exam that needs to be successfully completed in addition to the Series 63, 65, or 66 exam before a candidate can apply to register with a state.
-As individuals, we understand different people have different needs and we can also accomodate individual sessions focusing and targeting on "problem areas" to position our students to pass the exams on the first attempt.</br>
+The Series 6 covers far less information than a tradional Series 7 License, however is useful to those who are planning to deal with a limited number of investment products, as furthered hereunder.</br>

 1. Securities Industry Essentials® (SIE®) Exam </br>
 2. Series 6 –  Investment Company and Variable Contracts Products Representative</br>